-The interns for the Social Innovation team work closely with program leaders on the execution of projects within the Foundation’s two primary programmatic focus areas: impact investing and inclusive entrepreneurship.
-The impact investing work is driven by the idea that brigning together to bear private investment and market forces can help us challenge some of our most pervasive social problems.
+The intern for the Inclusive Entrepreneurship program works closely with members of the Social Innovation team on the execution of projects within that advance opportunities for entrepreneurs regardless of race, place or gender.
 The Foundation’s efforts to accelerate the growth of diversity and inclusion in entrepreneurship are focused on breaking down the barriers to entry for women and entrepreneurs of color to drive resilient, strong, diverse economies and communities across the U.S.

 In addition to program specific tasks, interns are responsible for handling a variety of projects in support of the Case Foundation’s social media strategy and office operations, completing a range of tasks that include:

 - Conducting research, preparing reports and drafting posts for the Case Foundation blog.